t4th/win32-gui-wrapper/README.md

 ## TODO
 - documentation and pictures
-- examples (calculator, uart)
+- create examples (calculator, uart)
-- error handling
+- implement proper error handling
-- callback should be changed (std::function or something)
+- change function pointer to std::function
+- change raw pointers to smart pointers

 ## How to use
 Project is using external components which are built into static libraries.
 Win32 Gui itself is also built into library.